gunaxprofessional/fine-tuned-Llama-2-7b/README.md

 ## File 3: run_fine_tuned_llama.py

 **Summary:**
-In `run_fine_tuned_llama`, the pre-trained Llama-2 model is initialized and configured for quantization.
+In `run_fine_tuned_llama`, the fine-tuned Llama-2 model is initialized and configured for quantization.
 The code loads the model, sets up a chatbot pipeline, and executes it to generate HTML code based on a predefined question.
 The focus is on utilizing the fine-tuned model for practical HTML code generation.

 ## File 4: streamlit_app.py